Click to enlarge

 Dedicated access to the bar.

-Safer Pride is an initiative that aims to ensure the safety and protection of participants at LGBTQIA+ events such as Brussels Pride, but also at other events during the year.
+Safer Pride is an initiative that aims to ensure the safety and protection of participants at LGBTQIA+ events such as Brussels Pride.
 Safer Pride is a partnership between the organisers of LGBTQIA+ events, the Brussels police, the emergency services and other partners in the city.

 This year, arrive at Brussels Pride in style and confidence – with SNCB/NMBS!